 Winnemucca Sand Dunes

-The Winnemucca dunes are the largest dune field in Nevada The dune field is made up of a series of sand dunes that stretch over 40 miles long.
+The Winnemucca Sand Dunes are the largest dune field in Nevada.
+The dunes are actually a series of sand dunes that stretch over 40 miles long.
 Some of the larger dunes are about three miles long and one to two miles across.

 The highest dunes in this region are only about 100 feet high, but they stretch off into the distance as far as the eye can see.